victorhook/java/README.md

-Files and programs for my java programmin course on LTH University.
+Files and programs for my java programming course on LTH University.